56quarters/avalonms/README.rst

     + Type: ``string``

-    + Description: Select only songs belonging to this genre (case sensitive)
+    + Description: Select only songs belonging to this genre (not case sensitive)

   - ``genre_id``